AndyOGo/stylelint-declaration-strict-value/README.md

 #### Regex support

 Passing a regex will lint the variable usage for all matching properties.

-Regex is actiavated by surrounding `/` slashes.
+**Note for JSON / YAML:** Regex needs to be activated by surrounding `/` slashes.

 ```js
 // .stylelintrc